Is there an auditory equivalent of hindsight—hindhearing, maybe?

 Audio-focused courses for all levels of Spanish students are available on Spanish Obsessed, a fun website launched by an international, bilingual couple with a shared passion for teaching and learning languages.

 You can access tons of Spanish audio files (with typed-out transcripts and notes) for free by visiting their homepage and selecting your current level of Spanish.
+You can also find their audio resources on iTunes.

 You can quickly and easily browse all the available titles by language (click here to see what’s available in Spanish).
 Click “Advanced Search” to sort by language (Spanish, naturally) and other key factors (like title, author, release date and so on).